CyVerse-learning-materials/ez_quickstart/index.rst

 .. toctree::
 	:maxdepth: 2

-	Quickstart home <self>
+	EZ Installation of Popular Data Scientist Workbench Tools <self>
   Installation of Rstudio on an Atmosphere Instance <rstudio.rst>
   Advanced Installation of Docker <docker.rst>

 ..
-	#### Comment:This tutorial can have multiple pages.
+	#### Comment: This tutorial can have multiple pages.
 The table of contents assumes
 	you have an additional page called 'Step Two' with content located in 'step2.rst' Edit these titles and filenames as needed ####